bapieChen/bapie/README.md

-- 👋 Hi, I’m @xiaopan24
+- 👋 Hi, I’m PanChen.
-- 👀 I’m interested in games
+- 👀 I’m interested in games(CS:GO).
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...